210726-Enterprise/MoonVase4_P2/README.md

 - As a user I can choose my amount per trading, so that I can see what would happen
 - As a user I can update the current trade quotes, so that I can make informed financial decisions
 - As a user I can confirm a trade, so that I can transfer currency
-- As a user I can add more money, so that I can continue to conduct transactions
-- As a user I can withdraw money, so that I can spend it
 - As a user I can see my total in USD so that I can see my unrealized profit
 - As a user I can close my account, so that I can stop conducting trades
 - As a user I can view previous trades, so that I can see what has happened